 Instructions

-- Heat 1 tbsp of olive oil and 1 tbsp of butter in a large dutch oven or other heavy bottom pot with lid over medium high heat until hot.
+- Heat 1 tablespoon of olive oil and 1 tablespoon of butter in a large dutch oven or other heavy bottom pot with lid over medium high heat until hot.

 - Generously season both sides of the beef stew meat with salt & pepper.
 In batches, so as not to overcrowd the beef, sear one side of the meat undisturbed for 1-2 minutes until browned.
 Flip meat to the other side and sear for an additional 1-2 minutes until browned.
 Using a slotted spoon or tongs, remove the seared beef (it will not be cooked through at this time) to a plate and set aside.